qtabs/abrainphackproject/README.md

 2. Metric development: Designing and formalising quantitative indices from conceptual ideas
 3. Collecting and structuring reported methodological pipelines from published papers
 4. Python programming and library development: Writing reusable code for computations and interacting with other programming languages from Python
-5. (Potential): Programatic interactions with LMMs to automatise processing

 ## Contributing